Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/hideme.md

 Extract the zip-file with `binwalk -e flag.png`.

-The extracted files will be written to a directory named '_target-file-name.extracted'.
+The extracted files will be written to a directory with the format of '_target-file-name.extracted'.
-Lets check it
+Let's check it
 ```
 ┌──(kali㉿kali)-[/picoCTF/picoCTF_2023/Forensics/hideme]
 └─$ ls -la _flag.png.extracted